-AEMC, Reducing customers' switching times, Draft rule determination, 26 September 2019
+AEMC, Reducing customers' switching times, Rule determination, 19 December 2019

 ABOUT THE AEMC

 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.